 We hope you enjoy your visit to our site and find it informative and useful.

-Westbere Annual Electors’ meeting – Tuesday 13 March 2018 at 7.00pm at Westbere Village Hall.
-Our Guests were from Canterbury City Council to discuss the CCC Governance Review and in particular the current consultation on options for the boundaries of Hersden, Westbere and Chislet.
+Westbere Annual Electors’ meeting – 13 March 2018 – Our Guests were from Canterbury City Council to discuss the CCC Governance Review and in particular the options for the boundaries of Hersden, Westbere and Chislet.
 Read the Minutes here including reports from the Chairman, city and county cllrs and your local organisations

 Next Parish Council meeting will be held on Tuesday 19 June.
 Latest Agenda

 Where is Westbere?
 The parish of Westbere is located approximately 3½ miles north-east of Canterbury, and runs adjacent to the A28 from the boundary with Sturry, as far as Lakesview Business Park just beyond Hersden.
 The village of Westbere is situated in the heart of a conservation area and can be reached from the A28 via Westbere Lane, Church Lane or Bushy Hill Road.
 All roads into Westbere are narrow and winding, making them unsuitable for large vehicles.

 The village contains approximately 150 houses (those residents whose houses are on the south side of the A28 in Hersden are our parishioners), a small village green, a village hall, a pub/restaurant, a beautiful church and two closed churchyards.
 Details of the heritage trail which runs through the parish are available on the Westbere Village Preservation Society’s heritage trail notice-board outside the church.
 We also have two expanding business parks on the boundary of our parish.